 This is a cautionary tale, and one that could have been much worse.

-I, you see, am an avid reader.
-You can often catch me — Kindle in hand — admiring prose from authors like Truman Capote, or Googling how much LSD it takes to actually kill a man after reading Hunter S. Thompson.
+I’m an avid reader.
+You can often catch me, Kindle Paperwhite in hand, admiring prose from authors like Truman Capote, or Googling how much LSD it takes to actually kill a man after reading Hunter S. Thompson.
 On any given weekend, I might be in the mood to read poetry by Maya Angelou or perhaps dream of throwing away all my worldly possessions and moving to a cabin in the woods a la Henry David Thoreau.

 These were masters of their craft, and I enjoy being transported into their world, even if just temporarily.

-Goodreads, a social network for bookworms, understands that I love words, and provides me with all the material — ratings, reviews, and recommendations from friends — I need to create years-long reading lists that I can only hope I survive long enough to tackle.
+Goodreads, a social network for bookworms, understands that I love words, and provides me with all the material I need to create years-long reading lists that I can only hope I survive long enough to tackle.
 The site understands our affinity for words, and because of this it attempts to beat us over the head with them.

 Let’s backtrack for a second.
 Goodreads sends a lot of email, and recently I got tired of it.
 I went to unsubscribe (after telling myself to unsubscribe 9,000 times instead of just hitting the archive button).
 It was time.
 I’d suffered enough.